choosemarck-beep/Learning-Management-App/docs/ERROR_DATABASE.md

 - Build fails with syntax errors
 - Missing try-catch block structure
 - Unmatched braces or parentheses
+- JSX parsing errors: "Unexpected token `div`.
+Expected jsx identifier"

 **Common Causes:**
 - Missing `try` block before `catch` block
 - Incorrect function structure
 - Missing closing braces
+- JSX elements placed outside their parent container (e.g., after closing conditional render)
+- Missing closing parentheses or braces in conditional rendering

 **Solution:**
 - Ensure every `catch` block has a matching `try` block
 - Wrap the entire function body that needs error handling in a try-catch
 - Check for proper indentation and brace matching
 - Use TypeScript compiler to identify exact syntax issues
+- **For JSX errors**: Verify all JSX elements are properly nested within their parent containers
+- **For conditional rendering**: Ensure closing `)}` or `}` matches opening `{condition && (`
+- Check that JSX elements are not placed after a closing tag of a conditional render

 **Example Fix:**
 ```typescript